waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     -   Interact with the potted plant at (11, 8).
 (Result: No plant exists at this location; it is a warp tile.
 Interaction failed.)
     -   Interact with the empty display case at (11, 4).
 (Result: No interaction or event triggered.)
     -   Interact with the descriptive plaques for the two large fossils in a specific order (Kabutops then Aerodactyl).
 (Result: Both are still simple traps; the sequence does not matter.)
+    -   Interact with the empty display case at (11, 4) with Geodude in the lead.
+(Result: No interaction or event triggered.)
+    -   Interact with the blocking Scientist at (13, 5) with Geodode in the lead.
+(Result: Untestable, scientist is behind an impassable wall.)
 -   **Anomalies Investigated (2F Grass Tile):**
     -   The single `grass` tile at (12, 2) on 2F is inaccessible from the main area. **Conclusion:** This is likely an exit point from a hidden area on 1F, not an entrance.
 -   **Invalidated Hypotheses:**